dobr-bobr/mood-diary/README.md

 ### Tokens

-For auth, access and refresh JWT tokens are used.
+For authentication, a single JWT access token is used.
+It is sent from the backend to the client via an HttpOnly cookie upon successful login.
-Access and refresh tokens lifetimes are specified in .env file.
+The access token lifetime is specified in the .env file.

 ### Endpoints